 Mosquitoes are an important part of wetland ecosystems.
 The larval stage feeds on algae, microorganisms, bacteria and other debris.
 Mosquito larvae are also the foundation of aquatic ecosystem food webs, and are fed on by beetles, bugs, dragonfly larvae, fish and many other predators.
 Once mosquitoes emerge as adults, they provide food for birds, adult dragonflies, frogs, bats and many other animals.
 Adult mosquitoes, both male and female, also feed on flower nectar and some species are pollinators.
 Only the adult female mosquito takes a blood meal to provide protein and nutrients for her eggs.

 Mosquitoes also breed in many man-made and artificial sites, like old tires, stagnant pools of water, birdbaths, clogged gutters and depressions in over-watered yards.
-The best way to eliminate mosquito breeding in those cases is to drain standing water.
+The best way to eliminate mosquito breeding in these cases is to drain standing water.
 It's important for all of us to take the personal responsibility to reduce mosquito breeding habitat on our properties and protect ourselves from mosquito bites.

 Avoid mosquito bites and keep mosquito numbers in check in residential areas